bluebird75/luaunit/doc/5_developing.rst

 * update luaunit with the desired functionality, ready for a release
 * update the version number in luaunit.lua
 * update the version number in doit.py
-* check that all tests pass on all supported lua versions: ```doit.py runtests```
+* check that all tests pass on all supported lua versions:
-    * run functional test: ```lua54.bat run_functional_tests.lua```
+    ```doit.py runtests```
     * they should fail because of the version update (the XML captures the version of luaunit used for running them)
     * run WinMerge on the test directory and the ref directory
     * check only the differences between files ending in .xml
     * update the ref/\*.xml files by just updating the version number, nothing else
     * commit the updated files
     * run the functional tests, they should now pass
     * review the changes carefully and commit them: only luaunit version in xml file should be recored
     * check that everything passes with doit.py
 * update *examples* if needed to reflect new features
-* update index.rst with documentation of new features/behavior
-* update README.md and index.rst with the release information (date and content)
+* update README.rst with the release information (date and content)
 * create a git branch LUAUNIT_VX_X for the packaging process
 * GitHub packages:
     * generate package for github: ```doit.py packageit```